 This is the crisis moment of The Hobbit; the armies of Laketown are prepared for battle to claim their reward for killing Smaug; the fearless leader of their party, Thorin, has lost reason and succumbed to greed; and Bilbo makes a crucial choice based his personal growth: he gives the Arkenstone to the king as a bargaining chip for peace.
 Bilbo also briefly reconnects with the mentor, Gandalf, who warns him of the unpleasant times ahead, but comforts Bilbo by saying that things may yet turn out for the best.
 Bilbo then loyally returns to his friends, the party of dwarves, to stand alongside them in the final battle.

-The resurrection stage of the Hero’s Journey is the final climax of the story, and the meat of the third act.
-By now the hero has experienced internal and external transformation and a loss of innocence.
+The resurrection stage of the Hero’s Journey is the final climax of the story, and the heart of the third act.
+By now the hero has experienced internal and external transformation and a loss of innocence, coming out with newfound knowledge.
 They’re fully rooted in the special world, know its rules, and have made choices that underline this new understanding.

-The hero must now overcome the final crisis.
-In an epic fantasy tale, this may be the final battle of light versus darkness, good versus evil.
+The hero must now overcome the final crisis of their external quest.
+In an epic fantasy tale, this may be the last battle of light versus darkness, good versus evil, a cumulation of fabulous forces.
 In a thriller, the hero might ultimately face their own morality as they approach the killer.
 In a drama or romance, the final and pivotal encounter in a relationship occurs and the hero puts their morality ahead of their immediate desires.

 The stakes are the highest they’ve ever been, and the hero must often choose to make a sacrifice.
 The sacrifice may occur as a metaphoric or symbolic death of the self in some way; letting go of a relationship, title, or mental/emotional image of the self that a hero once used as a critical aspect of their identity, or perhaps even a metaphoric physical death—getting knocked out or incapacitated, losing a limb, etc.